 Collect all related information of miRNAs, especially genomic coordination

 Majority of them (both pre-miRNAs and mature miRNAs) can be found in miRBase.org.
-While, a small number of miRNAs’ genomic coordination are not provided, some of which are well-known miRNAs e.g. osa-miR444 families;
+While a small number of miRNAs’ genomic coordination are not provided, some of which are well-known miRNAs e.g. osa-miR444 families;

-Use BLAST to get the rest miRNAs’ coordinates (which are not provided by the website).
+Use BLAST to get the rest of miRNAs’ coordination (which are not provided by the website).

 RESULT: There are 592 pre-miRNAs and 713 mature miRNAs reside in miRBase.org, out of which 14 pre-miRNAs’ genomic coordination are not provided (in other words, 578 pre-miRNAs and 689 mature miRNAs are described in full detail).

-After BLASTing the rest 14 pre-miRNAs, I have obtained genomic coordination of 7 pre-miRNAs (along with 13 corresponding mature miRNAs).
+By BLASTing the rest 14 pre-miRNAs, I have obtained the genomic coordination of 7 pre-miRNAs (along with 13 corresponding mature miRNAs).

 Short summary:

-Finally, 585 pre-miRNAs and 703 mature miRNAs are available for downstream analysis; while 7 pre-miRNAs and corresponding 10 mature miRNAs failed in the process.
+Finally, 585 pre-miRNAs and 703 mature miRNAs are available for downstream analysis; while 7 pre-miRNAs and the 10 corresponding mature miRNAs failed in the process.

 Brief conclusion in the collection process:

-While BLASTing with the osa-miR444 family sequences, I have found only the opposite strand of their target gene binding sites perfect match the sequence.
-This discovery has been documented in a paper published in PNAS 2008, which is the so-called antisense miRNAs.
+While BLASTingthe osa-miR444 family sequences, I have found only the their binding sites locate on the non-coding strand of their target gene..
+This has been documented in a paper published in PNAS 2008, which is the so-called antisense miRNAs.

-Establish local 3K rice SNP database
+Establish a local 3K rice SNP database (State that why you downloaded the data yourself instead of using the filtered data)

+Note: There are 2 kinds of 3K rice SNP data available on-line, one is filtered SNP data set, another original SNP data set.
+The former set of data is very convenient to get for it is provided for batch download, while the latter one requires manually download for each fragment of chromosomes.

+But the original SNP data set contains tri-/tetra-allelic SNPs and much more abundant SNPs most of which are thrown away in the filtering process, but are still relatively credible, and these extra SNPs are very precious wealth for us to explore the detailed genotypes of the sequenced ~3000 rice accessions; so, we chose the latter data set.

 Download SNP files from Rice SNP-Seek Database (oryzasnp.org/iric-portal/) manually;